Multimodal Trajectory Representation Learning for Travel Time Estimation: Methodology

 The attention coefficients are computed as:

 where $a$ is the learnable attention vector and $\Vert$ denotes vector concatenation.

 After two successive GAT layers, the node embeddings are aggregated into

-and we define \( H = H^{(2)} \) as the final grid-level representation.
 Before applying the projection, we aggregate the node embeddings of all grid cells into the matrix form \(H\), which serves as the grid-level embedding map for subsequent temporal modeling.
 The embedding sequence is then projected as

-where \(\text{Proj}(\cdot)\) denotes a linear projection, \(T\) is the number of temporal segments, and \(D\) is the embedding dimension of the Transformer input.
-The resulting representation \( G_{\text{emb}} = \{ G_0, G_1, \dots, G_T \} \) serves as the spatio-temporal embedding sequence of grid nodes, with \(G_0\) corresponding to the [CLS] token, and the remaining tokens representing different time segments of the trajectory are mapped onto the spatial grids.
-This sequence embedding is then used as input for subsequent trajectory sequence modeling and Transformer-based encoding.
+where \(\text{Proj}(\cdot)\) denotes a linear projection, \(T\) is the number of temporal segments, and \(D\) is the Transformer input embedding dimension.